nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to filter clients by specific tags, and adds a sort by either name or tag.
+1. Insurance Agent types the command to filter clients by specific tags, and adds a sort by either name or tag.
 1. System displays a list of clients with the matching tags.

     Use case ends.